 Mississippi’s Speeding Laws and Penalties

 Mississippi has two types of speeding laws: "absolute limits" and a "basic speeding law."
-This article explains the differences between the two and the consequences of a speeding violation.

 Absolute Speed Limits